Gnkgo/summaries/data-modelling-and-databases/Important.md

 ## SQL `WITH`
 - Referencing a temporary table multiple times in a single query
-- Performaing multi-level aggregations, such as finding the average of maximums
+- Performing multi-level aggregations, such as finding the average of maximums
 - Performing an identical calculation multiple times over within the context of a larger query
 - Using it as an alternative to creating a view in the database